A restored barn from the 1800s. A farmhouse. A refuge. A home. The heart of the world.

 A 32-foot long, 26-foot wide live room.
 Beams of light filter through the tall, trapezoidal windows, a gentle warmth of the sun drapes over the room.
 You sit on the couch, tuning up your guitar.
 A 70's Marshall plexi sits atop its cabinet in the corner, eclipsed by the morning light.
 The seductive rips and tears in its tolex stare deeply into your soul.
 A primal magnetism.
 The sleeping giant beckons you.

 You make your way downstairs from the live room into the lounge and kitchenette.
 It's early.
 Your bandmates are still sleeping in our provided guest house.
 An appreciated convenience, as you've left your Brooklyn apartment behind.
 You pour yourself a pot of locally-roasted coffee from the pot on the counter.
-You look out the large window; the cow and horse are grazing in the field.
+You look out the large window; the cows are grazing in the field.
 Everyone's asleep, but nature is wide awake.
 Birds chirping.
 Bugs buzzing.
 This place provides a strange sense of peace from the urgency of the city.
 A transcendentalist space.
 A shelf of books, magazines, and curiosities.
 You flip through some.
 Melrakki catches your eye; Icelandic arctic foxes seems like a good read today.
 Perhaps tomorrow you'll read about tuk-tuks in Thailand.

 The Fender Bassman.
 Timeless.
 Iconic.
 Perfect.